18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 ![Screenshot: how to use git status](/assets/blog/github-tutorial/screenshot5.gif)

-###Building the 18F Site
+## Building the 18F Site

 Let's go ahead and get you ready to build the site.

 * You can do that by typing `./go init`.

-> (This is running a lot of commands in the background that you don't need to worry about.
+> This command runs bunch of commands in the background that you don't need to worry about.
 It's downloading and installing a few things called "gems."
 Gems are little bundles of programs written in the Ruby programming language that do really specific things.
-Jekyll is a gem, and our version of Jekyll, needs to use a few other gems to run and make the site work.
+[Jekyll](http://jekyllrb.com) is a gem we use to create the 18f.gsa.gov website, and our version of it needs to use a few other gems to run and make the site work.
 The last thing it does is build the site out for you.
-You should only need to do this once.)
+You should only need to do this once.

+"Building" the site is a process where Jekyll takes all the information in the 18f.gsa.gov directory and creates webpages in a directory called `_site`.
+If you want to just build the site, type `./go build`.

 * To see what the site looks like, you can type `./go serve`.

-> This builds the site and gives you an address where you can visit the site.
+> This command "builds" the site and gives you an address where you can visit it to see any changes you made.
 It should be `127.0.0.1:4000`.
-You can copy and paste the server address directly into a browser to double-check.
+You can copy and paste that directly into a browser to double-check.
 To stop the server, press CTRL + C. If you try to access the server after pressing CTRL + C, you won't see anything.

 >**Congratulations!
 A lot of the steps that you've just done are one time steps.
-You only have to install Homebrew once.
-You only have to make SSH keys once.
+You only have to run the `laptop` script once.
 You only have to clone the repo once.
+And you only need to run `./go init` once.
 Just wanted to keep your morale high.
 Onward!**

 ### Create A Branch

 Okay.
 Now you're ready to start editing.

-* Open up a text editor suitable for web development, such as [Sublime Text 3](http://www.sublimetext.com/3) or [Atom](https://atom.io/), but not TextEdit.
+* Open up a text editor suitable for web development, we use [Sublime Text 3](http://www.sublimetext.com/3) there are other options like [Atom](https://atom.io/), or [`vim`](http://www.vim.org/) but we do not recommend TextEdit or a word processor.

-* Now open your copy of 18f.gsa.gov, which is located in the directory `user/code` where `user` is your username.
+* Now click File -> Open in the menu bar and find your copy of 18f.gsa.gov, which is located in the directory `user/code` where `user` is your username.

 * Click on 18f.gsa.gov and click open.